kescobo/physalia-workshop/_pages/labs/lab_13_anadama2.md

 3. The status of the task is printed.
 Tasks can be skipped or started and they could complete or fail.
 There are a total of six different status messages.
-    a.  `Ready`: All dependencies for the task are available.
+    -  `Ready`: All dependencies for the task are available.
 The task is in the queue waiting for computational resources.
 For example, if there are 10 tasks that are ready and 10 jobs were specified to run at one time, all ready tasks will immediately start running.
 If there are more ready tasks then jobs specified, these tasks will wait until other jobs have finished running before starting.
-    b.  `Started`: The task started running locally or is about to submit a job to the grid depending on if a task is gridable and if the command line options specified a grid to be used.
+    -  `Started`: The task started running locally or is about to submit a job to the grid depending on if a task is gridable and if the command line options specified a grid to be used.
-    c.  `Completed`: The task finished running without error.
+    -  `Completed`: The task finished running without error.
-    d.  `Failed`: The task stopped running and an error was reported.
+    -  `Failed`: The task stopped running and an error was reported.
-    e.  `Skipped`: The task has been skipped.
+    -  `Skipped`: The task has been skipped.
 It does not need to be run because the targets of the task exist and have newer timestamps than the dependencies.
-    f.  `GridJob`: The task has been submitted to the grid.
+    -  `GridJob`: The task has been submitted to the grid.
 This status indicates incremental status messages are included at the end of the message about the status of the grid job.
 4. The task number is included to identify the task associated with the